 ORIGINS: EARLIEST WRITINGS ON MAHJONG

 ORIGINS: EARLIEST MAHJONG SETS

 A MINOR (and somewhat silly) CONTROVERSY: THE CC THEORY

-Disclaimer: Some of the ideas in this article may have been originated by mah-jongg scholar Michael Stanwick.
-My thanks to Mr. Stanwick for his excellent research.
+Some of the ideas in this article may have originated with mah-jongg scholar Michael Stanwick.
+Props to Mr. Stanwick for his excellent research.